 What we do

-We work with a range of individuals such as General Practitioners, Psychologists, Social Workers, Teachers, Occupational Therapists, Physiotherapists, Speech and Language Therapists and many other speciality teams to ensure that the individual's needs are met.
+We work with a range of individuals such as GPs, psychologists, social workers, teachers, occupational therapists, physiotherapists, speech and language therapists and many other speciality teams to ensure that the individual's needs are met.

 The team has identified nurses, who work and liaise with the local acute hospitals.
-They cover University Hospitals Coventry and Warwickshire, George Eliot Hospital, Nuneaton, Warwick Hospital, Solihull Hospital, Good Hope Hospital and Heartlands Hospital.
+They cover University Hospitals Coventry and Warwickshire, George Eliot Hospital in Nuneaton, Warwick Hospital, Solihull Hospital, Good Hope Hospital and Heartlands Hospital.
 The nurses support people through hospital admissions.

 What we do